GinYoshida/CarND_t1_P4_Adv_lane_finding/writeup_report.md

 #### 7. Discussion

- During this project, there were 3 difficulties. i).
+ During this project, there were 2 difficulties. i).
 Pavement color was changed from dark gray to light gray ii).
-Shadow of tree iii).
-Irregurality of results
+Shadow of tree

- i) leads difficulty to detect yellow lane from pavement.
+ i) leads difficulty to detect lane from pavement.
 This effect is siginificant for S channel.
-Then, to reduce this effect, histgram equalization was implemented for S channel.
+Then, to reduce this effect, histgram equalization was implemented for S channel. (from line 69 to 72 in functionset.py) ii) leads diffictulty to detect lane from shadow.
+This effect is significant for S channel same as i).
+To reduce this effect, pixel shoing low value in L channel were excludied. (from line 64 to 67 in functionset.py)

- Fig3.
+ Fig1. b) is combination of both difficulty and after implementation of above countermeasures, lane detection was done successfully.
+ In Fig3, other example for each topic is shown.

+#### Fig.3 Example of difficulty
+##### (a) Ligth gray pavement area
+![alt text][image5]
+##### (a) Shadow
+![alt text][image6]

+ Even if above countermeasure was implemented, still some error occured.
+For instance, radius is too small, lane distance gets too small , or negative, at the end of lane detected in direction of travel.
+ To reduce the effect from error, error check was implemented.
+It is from line 500 to 534 in functionset.py in these section, past 5 frames data was used to judge the irregurality.
+ If one of radii or lane distance is too bigger or smaller than previoru 5 frames values, lane image from previous frame was applied.
+  To judge too bigger and samller, mean and standard deviation were applied.
+  For radius, (mean) +/- 2.5 x (standard deviation) was used as tolerance. (from line 501 to 513 in functionset.py) For lane distance, (mean) +/- (standard deviation) was used as tolerance. (from line 517 to 524 in functionset.py) Howeverm, negative lane distance was excluded even if it was in tolerance.
+Because it measn both lanes corres. (from line 521 to 524 in functionset.py)